loonghao/py-dem-bones/docs/examples.rst

 Examples
 ========

-Here are some examples of how to use py-dem-bones in various scenarios.
+This page provides examples of how to use py-dem-bones in various scenarios.

 Basic Skinning Decomposition
 ---------------------------